 Contact Dermatitis Index

-Contact dermatitis is a rash that occurs after exposure to an irritating substance.
+Contact dermatitis is a rash that occurs after exposure to an irritant.
+It can be allergic.
 Symptoms include a red, elevated rash at the site of contact with the irritating substance.
-The rash may be treated by applying cool water compresses and applying topical steroids.
+Contact dermatitis treatment may involve:

 Poison ivy, oak, and sumac contain a substance called urushiol, which causes a rash on people who come in contact with them....learn more »